thomasyu21/APCSFinalProject/README.md

 HW Log May 28 2021
 - Anthony Nosaryev
 	- Finished sinful, cosmic and tanned, allowed for background modificatio with make()

+HW Log May 31 2021
+- Thomas Yu
+	- Updated expressionFix() to work with decimal points, add multiplication symbols when implied by parentheses, and add an open parenthesis after every function.